FabricMC/fabric-docs/develop/blocks/block-entities.md

 # Block Entities {#block-entities}

 Block entities are a way to store additional data for a block, that is not part of the block state: inventory contents, custom name and so on.
-Vanilla Minecraft uses block entities for blocks like chests, furnaces, and command blocks.
+Minecraft uses block entities for blocks like chests, furnaces, and command blocks.

-In this article, we will create a block that counts how many times it has been right-clicked.
+As an example, we will create a block that counts how many times it has been right-clicked.

 ## Creating the Block Entity {#creating-the-block-entity}

-To make Minecraft "see" the new block entity, we need to create a block entity type.
-This is done by extending the `BlockEntity` class and registering it in the `ModBlockEntities` class, just like we did with the block.
+To make Minecraft recognize and load the new block entities, we need to create a block entity type.
+This is done by extending the `BlockEntity` class and registering it in a new `ModBlockEntities` class.

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java)

-Registering a Block Entity yields a `BlockEntityType` like the `COUNTER_BLOCK_ENTITY` we've used above:
+Registering a `BlockEntity` yields a `BlockEntityType` like the `COUNTER_BLOCK_ENTITY` we've used above:

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/block/entity/ModBlockEntities.java)